 No Win, No Fee

-Our work is done on what is known as a ‘no win, no fee’ basis, meaning you pay nothing unless your claim is successful.
-This takes the risk out of a claim for personal injury compensation so you’re not left out of pocket.
+Our work is done on what is known as a conditional costs agreement, meaning you pay nothing unless your claim is successful.
+This takes the risk out of a claim for compensation so you’re not left out of pocket.
 If a claim is successful, only then is a fee calculated based on your win.
 If you don’t win, you don’t pay us a penny.

 Statutory award for bereavement